IRJ12/Event-Sync-Co/README.md

 - The event page describes the event and gives the registration details and contact information if required.
 - The home page has information about the school and its goals and aim.
 - The event calendar shows the schedule of events for the year as updated by the school.
+## What makes our project unique??
+- There is a virtual representation of how the event is supposed to look like.